miccza/sample/python/README.md

 ## Task 2.
 1. Within files in the given directory tree count an occurence of two-letter words.
 A two-letter word is a word consiting of two letters and sorrounded (one or both sides) by either spaces or dot, or hyphen, or underscore.
-Print the number of the occurence.
+Print the number of the occurences.

 ## Task 3.
 1. Write a python class **Animal** and its child classes **Dog** and **Cat**.
 Let **Animal** has a field *name* and a method *speak()*.